adamhadani/solr-templating/README.md

 Each script can be invoked with the -h flag to show detailed usage instructions.

+## Development

+If you'd like to contribute to / fork this project, bear in mind that for generating your own source distributions you'd have to make sure setuptools (or distribute) picks up all the package data files, specifically the default template we supply.
+Since setuptools by default uses VCS bindings to identify tracked data files in order to decide which ones to include or not, you will want to have the git setuptools package installed: [setuptools-git](http://pypi.python.org/pypi/setuptools-git)

 ## Credits

 solrnode-utils was created by [Adam Ever-Hadani](http://github.com/adamhadani/)